Scoring System

 Don't be afraid of entering in the Digital Class!

-Each rally team will be required to specify their rally class at aircraft impound, prior to receiving the rally book containing the course information.
+Each rally team will be required to specify their rally class at aircraft impound, prior to receiving the Rally Book containing the course information.

 This is a summary of the changes being implemented.
 The official rules governing the rally have been updated with these changes.